ethanyen30/shared-nlp-hw/tfidf_guesser/README.md

     --logging_file=guesser.log \
     --limit=10

-Now that we have guessers trained, let's train a buzzer to predict when they're correct.
+Now that we have guessers trained, train a buzzer to predict when they're correct.

 Hints